 Delivery and order disputes

-Return and exchange policy abuse
+Return and exchange policy misuse

-When these exceptions cluster around specific customers, SKUs, or order values, they often point to organized misuse rather than one‑off edge cases.
+When these behaviors repeat across multiple orders or accounts, they often point to organized misuse rather than isolated incidents.

 Account and identity inconsistencies